moliee/HealthcareAnalytics/README.md

 # Healthcare Analytics
-This repository includes samples of exporatory data analysis, visualizations with poublicy available healthcare data.
+This repository includes samples of exploratory data analysis, and visualizations with publicly available healthcare data.

 # Python libraries used:
 seaborn, matplotlib, pandas, numpy